Claire's Yoga Journey

 Claire’s love of travel has given her the opportunity to experience various yoga styles around the world, which inspired her even more to explore this ancient practice.

-Claire’s yoga journey began in 1999 in the UK (where she was born and raised), under the guidance of Iyengar Teacher Lilian Biggs.
+Claire’s yoga journey began in 1999 in Yorkshire, UK (where she was born and raised), under the guidance of Iyengar Teacher Lilian Biggs.
 She found the practice to be very healing and helped to manage her grief following the loss of her mother.
 In 2002, Claire re-located to South East Asia where she continued her practice in the cultural melting pot of Singapore.
 She experienced the style of Hatha Yoga under the guidance of yoga teacher Sakina Hoosenally, who studied at the Bihar School of Yoga and Debra Wright, owner of Svastha Yoga Studio.

 In 2006, Claire re-located to Greenwich, Connecticut, where she undertook prenatal yoga and later enjoyed practicing the delights of Vinyasa Flow and Ashtanga yoga at Kaia Yoga studio.
 Claire moved to Glen Rock, New Jersey in 2010 with her family and found Naturally Yoga, her local studio providing a flowing blend of yoga styles.
 In May 2013, Claire re-located with her husband and two daughters to Oakland Twp, Michigan where she now calls home.